There are hundreds of study abroad opportunities available to St. Edward’s University students.

 Use our Explore Study Abroad Checklist to help determine your choice.

-Spring 2021 Study Abroad Programs are suspended.
-Summer 2021 programs are open for recruitment.
+Summer 2021 Study Abroad Programs are suspended.
+Fall 2021 programs are being monitored and the application period has closed.
+Spring 2022 programs are open for recruitment.

 Meet with a Study Abroad Advisor